x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/create-a-receive-connector-to-receive-email-from-the-internet-exchange-2013-help.md

     > [!NOTE]
-    > If you have multiple network adapters, on this page you can add an IP address that is assigned to a specific network adapter on the local server, but this isn’t required.
+    > If you have multiple network adapters, on this page you can add an IP address that is assigned to a specific network adapter on the local server, but this isn't required.